seyong2/portfolio/docs/data-science/nlp/word2vec.md

 layout: default
 ---

 Converting words to numbers is a crucial step in many natural language processing (NLP) tasks and machine learning models that involve text data.
 Most machine learning algorithms, especially those involving deep learning, are designed to work with numerical data.
 They perform mathematical operations that require inputs to be in the form of numbers.
 By converting words to numbers, we create a numerical representation of text, often in the form of vectors.
 These vectors capture the semantic meaning of words in a form that machines can process.
-Techniques like Word2Vec or GloVe represent words as dense vectors in a continuous vector space, where words with similar meanings are located close to each other.
+Word embedding techniques like Word2Vec or GloVe represent words as dense vectors in a continuous vector space, where words with similar meanings are located close to each other.

 In this post, we'll walk through implementing the Word2Vec algorithm in Python, a widely used technique for generating word embeddings.
 Word2Vec is a shallow neural network with two layers, designed to reconstruct the linguistic contexts of words.
 It primarily comes in two flavors: **Continuous Bag of Words (CBOW)** and **Skip-gram**.
 Our focus will be on the Skip-gram model.